ktorio/ktor-documentation/topics/server-testing.md

 > This might be useful if you need to test your application's [lifecycle events](server-events.md#predefined-events).

 #### Add application modules {id="add-modules"}

 To test an application, its [modules](server-modules.md) should be loaded to `testApplication`.
-Loading modules to `testApplication` depends on the way used to [create a server](server-create-and-configure.topic): by using a [configuration file](server-configuration-file.topic) or in code using the `embeddedServer` function.

-##### Add modules automatically {id="auto"}

-If you have the `application.conf` or `application.yaml` configuration file in the `resources` folder, `testApplication` loads all modules and properties specified in the configuration file automatically.
-To disable the automatic loading of specific modules, you need to:
+If you have the `application.conf` or `application.yaml` configuration file in the `resources` folder, you can load the modules by [configuring the test environment](#environment).

-1. Provide a [custom configuration file](#environment) for tests.
-2. Use the [ktor.application.modules](server-configuration-file.topic#configuration-file-overview) configuration property to specify modules to load.

-##### Add modules manually {id="manual"}
-If you use `embeddedServer`, you can add modules to a test application manually using the `application` function:
+To add modules to a test application manually, use the `application` function:

 ```kotlin
 ```
 {src="snippets/embedded-server-modules/src/test/kotlin/EmbeddedServerTest.kt" include-lines="11-15,19"}

 > You can also access the `Application` instance inside the `application` block.